Le0wl/ada-datastory-website/datastory.md

 <iframe src="assets\plots\plot_video_metrics_response_region.html" width="100%" height="600" style="border:none;"></iframe>
+Here we can see the distribution of public response metrics for both environmental and geopolitical events grouped by region.
 <iframe src="assets\plots\plot_video_metrics_response_event_type.html" width="100%" height="600" style="border:none;"></iframe>
+Here we can see the distribution of public response metrics for regions grouped by type of event.

 These metrics are all correlated to views because in order to interact with the video one has to click on it which qualifies as a view.
 Therefore in order to have more meaningfull data these metrics were normalized by the views of the video.